-Calculations of this article begin with the introduction of the statistical mechanical density matrix and the equation for its matrix-element in position-space representation for a single particle in equilibrium with a heat bath at an absolute temperature $T$.
-Then solve the equation for the density matrix-element for a particle in 1-D box.
+Calculations in this article begin with the introduction of the statistical mechanical density matrix and the equation for its matrix-element in position-space representation for a single particle in equilibrium with a heat bath at an absolute temperature $T$.
+Then we obtain the density matrix-element for a particle in 1-D box.
 We generalize the density matrix-element for a single particle in a 3-D box.
-Then we generalize the 3-D case of the single particle to the ideal gases of many-particles (i.e. for identical bosons and fermions) with 1-particle density matrix within grandcanonical ensemble.
-Then we obtain quantum cluster expansions for grand free energies for these systems.
-Then we consider short ranged interactions in our analyses for the quasi 1-D cases of Bose and Fermi gases in the box geometries.
+Then we generalize the 3-D case of the single particle to the ideal gases of many-particles (i.e. for indistinguishable bosons and fermions) with the 1-particle density matrix within grandcanonical ensemble.
+We obtain quantum cluster expansions for grand free energies for these systems.
+Then we consider the cases of short ranged interactions in our analyses specially for the quasi 1-D cases of Bose and Fermi gases in the box geometries.
 We further study the quantum cluster expansions for the Bose and Fermi gases in harmonically trapped geometries.
 Finally, we conclude along with a discussion on the theorem (with a proof in the appendix) about the generic form of the quantum cluster integral.